Scope of the Travel Rule

-Token issuers not subject to registration that issue tokens in their own name and not on a professional basis, if an investor buys tokens in a total amount exceeding CHF1000 irrespective of whether the purchase is made in one or several transactions
+Token issuers not subject to registration that issue tokens in their own name and not on a professional basis; if an investor buys tokens with a total amount exceeding CHF1000, irrespective of whether the purchase is made in one or several transactions

 TT Key depositaries

 TT agents, if they provide or distribute TT services for the aforementioned TT service providers.

 To be noted, if traders in goods are paid for an amount equal to or superior to CHF 10 000 in virtual currencies, they are also subject to due diligence obligations.

 Originator's account number, where an account is used to process the transaction.

 Originator's address, official personal document number, customer identification number or date and place of birth.

 Every VASP has an obligation to identify the Originator VASP and verify its identity.
 If the counterparty is located in a high-risk jurisdiction, enhanced due diligence should be done.
 According to the "Guideline 2021/18 Obligations when carrying out VT transfers", the review of the counterparty should be similar to correspondent banking due diligence and should always be concluded with the approval of the senior management.
 The review should also include the use of a blockchain investigation provider to assess its risk exposure to potential illicit activities.

 Get in touch with us to find out how we can help you with verifying unhosted wallet ownership.
 We designed a customer-friendly solution to establish the power of disposal over a wallet, Address Ownership Proof Protocol.

 When a domestic VASP transacts with a large foreign VASP that has not implemented the Travel Rule yet, the domestic VASP should attempt to exchange the information.
 If the counterparty rejects it, this should be documented.